jestjs/jest/packages/jest-circus/README.md

 ## Overview

-Circus a flux-based test runner for Jest that is fast, easy to maintain, and simple to extend.
+Circus is a flux-based test runner for Jest that is fast, easy to maintain, and simple to extend.

 ## Installation